inopinatus/sublime_url/README.md

 This will update the contents of `src/` by decompiling the contents of the `.scpt` files.

 ## History

+#### Version 1.1
+Update to resolve misbehaviour when the column parameter is not defined.
+Fix from [Matthias Portzel](https://github.com/MatthiasPortzel).

 #### Version 1.0
 This project was written from scratch as a drop-in replacement for the *Subl* handler by [Dave Houlbrooke](https://github.com/dhoulb) which has since been retired.